Prism sight: Description

-Most prism sights use roof prisms, by the same principle as compact handheld binoculars and spotting scopes.
-The reticle is etched onto one face of the prism, making it easy to illuminate the reticle from the back of the prism, even when active illumination is turned off.
-A prism sight is a form of telescopic sight so have similar features and limitations.
+Prism sights are a type of telescopic sight with similar features and limitations.
+Most prism sights use roof prisms commonly seen in compact binoculars and spotting scopes.
+The reticle is etched onto one of the internal reflective surface of the prism, making it easy to illuminate the reticle from the back of the prism even when active illumination is turned off.

 Magnification

-Prismatic scopes often have fixed magnification, such as 1× magnification (parity magnification or "non-magnifying"), 2×, 3× or 4x, sometimes 5× or more.
-The low magnifications make them best suited for shooting at short or medium distances.
+Prism sights often have fixed low-power magnification such as 1× (parity magnification or "non-magnifying"), 2×, 3× or 4x magnifications, sometimes 5× or more.
+Although the low magnification range means not the most visual details when aiming and observing targets, it allows larger fields of view, making them best suited for shooting at short or medium engagement distances.

-There are also prism sights with adjustable magnification, such as the ELCAN Specter DR/TR series.
+There are prism sight designs with variable magnification, such as the ELCAN Specter DR/TR series.

 Reticle

 Like telescopic sights, prism sights have an etched reticle which makes them suitable for shooters with astigmatism, unlike reflex sights or holographic sights which may be near useless for these shooters depending on the severity of the astigmatism.
-Furthermore, the reticle is often illuminated, but is also visible without illumination.
-Etched reticles also makes for the possibility to have more advanced reticles, and some prism sights are available with ballistic reticles which can be used for holdover for shooting at varying distances without turning the adjustment knobs.
+The reticle is often illuminated, and is visible without illumination.
+Etched reticles make for the possibility to have more advanced reticles.
+Some prism sights are available with ballistic reticles which can be used for holdover for shooting at varying distances without turning the adjustment knobs.